anirudh8303/CodeStamp/README.md

 </ol>

 <h2>Testing the project</h2>
-  <p>To test the project follow the steps below:
+  <p>To test the project follow the steps below👇
   <ol>
     <li>We can test the project on local server</li>
     <li>To run it type the command <strong>python manage.py runserver</strong> on Command Prompt</li>
     <li>Then click on the link that will appear after running the command</li>
     <li>It will redirect you to the website</li>
   </ol>
-  <p>Note: Remember you need to run the above command in folder that has the file <i>manage.py</i>
+  <p>Note⚠: Remember you need to run the above command in folder that has the file <i>manage.py</i>
   <br>i.e. before running the command change the directory path to the folder with the above file as shown in the image below.</p>
  <img src="media/fit/front/thumbnailCommand.PNG">